Spinal Cord Injury: An analysis of Symptoms, Causes, and Treatments

 1. Proper Diet

-The benefits of eating right and in taking the correct nutrients cannot be overlooked.
+The benefits of eating right and in taking the right nutrients cannot be overlooked.
 A proper diet helps a runner keep running and maintaining a positive and active lifestyle.
 The benefits of eating healthy are numerous.
 Inflammation, and it has been proven, increases when you eat unhealthy foods.
 These “junk foods” have all been documented to have severe and adverse effects on the body and the mind.
-This is especially important in the case of a spinal cord injury because the spinal cord directly influences the brain.
+It is especially important in the case of a spinal cord injury because the spinal cord directly influences the brain.

 The benefits of eating healthy are: